 It doesn't matter how well a helmet fits if it isn't properly secured, so here is a quick video that explains how to fit a helmet.

 MIPS (Multi-directional Impact Protection System) is a relatively new concept that is starting to appear on more and more helmets.
 The concept is based around reducing the rotational force and the amount of energy transferred to the head in the event of a crash.
 In order to do this, a thin, low friction liner is positioned on the inside of the helmet that allows the outer shell to move very small amounts on impact.
-Reducing the energy transferred to the head results in less significant injuries and reducing the rotational force is thought to significantly decrease a concussion.
+Reducing the energy transferred to the head results in less significant injuries and reducing the rotational force is thought to significantly decrease the risk of concussion.

 Product Manager of Monza Sports Sean Du Toit explains some of the technology that features in Bell's helmets.
 "As well as MIPS that most of our helmets feature, Bell also offers several helmet designs incorporating Progressive Layering™ construction, incorporating two separate layers of EPS foam in different densities to address a wide range of impact energies.
 On the mountain side, we have models featuring a patented tool-free removable chin bar design that converts a helmet from full-face protection to a lighter and more ventilated option---like two helmets in one."